ChristopherA/MonsterSmashGame2001/README.md

 # Monster Smash Game 2001

 The Monster Smash Game, requires Play-Doh™ or other moldable clay.
-Originally published in 1994, revised is 2001, as archived at [Archive.org](https://web.archive.org/web/20050205051340/http://www.asmrb.org:80/members/gmfangs/ "Permalink to original source")
+Originally published in 1994, revised in 2001, as archived at [Archive.org](https://web.archive.org/web/20050205051340/http://www.asmrb.org:80/members/gmfangs/ "Permalink to original source")

 ## Monster Smash